Why I use plain text files for my notes

-On my Mac I used iA Writer as my primary note taking tool.
+On my Mac, I use iA Writer as my primary note-taking tool.
 I love everything about this application.
 The UI is beautiful, it has a file explorer baked in, smart folders and hashtag organisation.
 The best part is that it’s purely a client sitting on top of my text files, it doesn’t try to take ownership of my files and wrap me into an ecosystem.

-Nota - A fantastic open source app for Mac really clean and lightweight.
+Nota - A fantastic open source app for Mac clean and lightweight.

-FSNotes - I really wanted to use this as my daily app but it’s just not as refined as iA, being open source though (with a paid option) it’s still a very nice txt editor that shouldn’t be overlooked.
+FSNotes - I wanted to use this as my daily app but it’s not as refined as iA, being open source though (with a paid option) it’s still a very nice text editor that shouldn’t be overlooked.

 iPhone & iPad On my iPhone